openconfig/featureprofiles/feature/bgp/gracefulrestart/ate_tests/bgp_graceful_restart_test/README.md

  *   Configure allow route-policy under BGP peer-group address-family
  *   Validate received capabilities at DUT and ATE reflect support for graceful restart.
+ *   TestCase - Restarting DUT speaker
- *   (Restarting speaker) Advertise prefixes between the ATE ports, through the DUT.
-Trigger DUT session restart by killing the BGP process in the DUT.
+   * Advertise prefixes between the ATE ports, through the DUT.
+   * Trigger DUT session restart by killing the BGP process in the DUT.
 Please use the `gNOI.killProcessRequest_Signal_Term` as per [gNOI_proto](https://github.com/openconfig/gnoi/blob/main/system/system.proto#L326).
          *   Please kill the right process to restart BGP.
 For Juniper it is the `RPD` process.
 For Arista this is the `BGP` process.
 For Nokia this is `sr_bgp_mgr`.
  > TODO: Similar processes need to be included for Cisco.
        *   Once the process is killied, verify that the packets are: